esa/polyhedral-gravity-model/README.md

 import polyhedral_gravity

 # We define the cube as a polyhedron with 8 vertices and 12 triangular faces
+# The polyhedron's (here: cube) normals need to point outwards (see below for checking this)
 # The density is set to 1.0
 cube_vertices = np.array(
     [[-1, -1, -1], [1, -1, -1], [1, 1, -1], [-1, 1, -1],